Generalized Von Neumann Universe and Non-Well-Founded Sets: Abstract

 \section{Abstract}

 In this paper, a generalized version of the von Neumann universe known as the total universe is proposed to formally introduce non-well-founded sets that include infinitons, semi-infinitons and quasi-infinitons in Russell's paradox.
 All three infinitons are part of infinitely generated sets that are generators of non-well-founded sets.
-The total universe combines the well-founded sets with the non-well-founded ones and turns out to be a model of ZF minus the axiom of regularity, which can be shown invalid in defining the well-founded sets.
-Also, the total universe is shown to be free of Russell's paradox.
+Combining the well-founded sets with the non-well-founded sets, the total universe is a model of ZF minus the axiom of regularity and free of Russell's paradox.
+The axiom of regularity can not define the well-founded sets and is invalid in any system consistent with ZF set theory.\footnote{A summary of the paper is contained in Appendix A.}

 \textit{Key Word:} Non-well-founded sets; Infiniton; Semi-infiniton; Quasi-infiniton; Infinitely generated set; Limit of formulas; Rank; Axiom of regularity; Nullity; Russell's paradox; Total universe.